Program overview

 The Geological Engineering program at Queen's offers a variety of unique experiences that enhance learning and professional development:

-- Participation in the Queen’s Undergraduate Internship Program (QUIP), which provides 12-16 month paid internships.
+- Participation in the Queen’s Undergraduate Internship Program (QUIP), which provides 12-16 month paid internships in relevant industries.

-- Access to the GARNET Mentorship Program, connecting students with alumni for career guidance.
+- Access to a strong alumni network through the Geo-Alumni Resource Network (GARNET) Program, connecting current students with recent graduates for mentorship.

 Career Options